aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-fonts/gets-the-list-of-fonts/_index.md

 ## REST API’s Resources

-The following URIs is used to address the REST resource:
+The following URI is used to address the REST resource:

 ```HTML
 ~/fonts/available